 The necessary prerequisites for the installation itself include the sub-floor being cleaned, levelled, ensuring that it's solid and gapless, as well as checking whether or not the humidity is within the acceptable limits.
 All dust and debris have to be removed to avoid unevenness and improve the adhesives' bonding.
 Getting an underlay will also be of a great benefit, especially with floating installations, as it will help even the surface and will reduce the transmission of sound.

 We also recommend using a liquid damp-proofing membrane, which is applied on top of the concrete, above which the hardwood floors will be installed.
 Its purpose is to help protect the new flooring from any rising damp.

 When laying new floors, there's bound to be a change in the height of the floors afterwards, so a door trimming will often be required as a follow-up action.
 Our teams use special trimmers to adjust the drop of the door frames, in order to make sure that your new boards will fit nicely below, leaving you with nothing less than a perfect result.

 In case there's the need for it, FlooringFirst offers a wide range ofmouldings and edgings and we can match pretty much every colour of flooring available on the market.

 Methods of Wood Floor Installation

 Tongue & Groove: Each plank connects to the others through grooves and tongues, much like the pieces of a jigsaw puzzle.
-This method allows installation of flooring planks with thickness of 18 mm and over.
+This method allows installation of flooring planks with a thickness of 18 mm and over.

 Using professional adhesives can sometimes be the only way of laying wooden flooring.
-FlooringFirst uses high-quality flexible glues for application on concrete or in areas where pipes can be present below.
-This method is appropriate for parquet blocks fitting or mosaics, and patterned panels.
+FlooringFirst uses high-quality flexible glues for application on concrete, or in areas where pipes can be present below.
+This method is appropriate for parquet blocks fitting, or mosaics and patterned panels.

 The Junckers Way